CarlosLugones/ptb-django-cookiecutter/README.md

     SECRET_KEY=your django random secret key
     TELEGRAM_TOKEN=your bot token

+## Migrate database

+This cookiecutter use Django ORM.
+First you must to make the model's migrations and then migrate them to database:

+    python3 src/bot/dev.py makemigrations
+    python3 src/bot/dev.py migrate

 ## Start the bot

 Start the bot (using the previously suggested alias, optional):